NIMO: a Nonlinear Interpretable MOdel: Training via parameter elimination

 If we substitute $\beta_i$ and $\nu_i$ into the Adaptive Ridge regression objective, we get the following optimization problem:

 where $ D_{\c} $ is a diagonal matrix whose diagonal elements are given by the vector $\c\coloneqq[c_1,\ldots,c_d]^T$.
-With this re-parameterized problem, we can define the profile likelihood.
-If we fix $\c$ and $\u$, $\hat{\G}$ can be analytically obtained in closed form:
+Applying the parameter elimination trick, if we fix $\c$ and $\u$, $\G$ can be expressed in a closed-form in terms of $\c$ and $\u$: